 - Brain Pop: What’s Coronavirus?
 (Video)

 At the Library

 What is Pickerington Public Library doing in response to the Coronavirus?

 In response to Governor DeWine’s mandates, the Pickerington Public Library Board of Trustees and Executive Leadership Team have adopted a phased plan based on county levels or colors.
 At this time, safety protocols are in place for all levels.
 Masks are required at all times for ages 2 and up, no food and drink are allowed, social distancing is required.
 Pickerington Public Library is open with limited services.
-The library continues to provide virtual programming and services including curbside pickup, locker holds, returns, homework, and tech help, among other accommodations.
+The library continues to provide virtual programming and services including Drive-up window and curbside pickup, locker holds, returns, homework, and tech help, among other accommodations.

 Can I visit the library?

 Pickerington Public Library is open with limited services.
 The library continues to provide virtual programming and services including curbside pickup, locker holds, returns, homework and tech help, among other accommodations.